Practical advice and local knowledge to help you prepare for your visit or move to Mexico.

 In 1996, Mexico decided to change its clocks in the fall and spring of each year.
 Before this time, clocks were never changed in Mexico.

-Mexican clock-time date changes may not be synchronized with those of the US & Canada and Europe, so check this year’s clock-time change date schedules in the spring and the fall for precise date information about when clock-time will be altered.
+Although Mexico’s Central Time zone moves its clocks, other time zones or States in Mexico don’t—or move them at different times.
+Also, the dates on which Mexican clock-time changes may not be synchronized with those of the USA & Canada and Europe, so check this year’s clock-time change date schedules in the spring and the fall for precise date information about when clock-time will be altered.

 See Blog: When Night Doesn’t Fall

 Mexico’s State of Sonora does not observe DST Protocol

 An exception to the clock change is Mexico’s northern state of Sonora, which borders the US State of Arizona, which is one of the few US states which do not move its clocks at any time of year to allow for DST; because of this, Sonora does not moves its clocks, either.